MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/webaudio/webaudio-tool.md

 ---
 title: WebAudio tool
-description: About the WebAudio tool in Microsoft Edge DevTools.
+description: How to use the WebAudio tool in Microsoft Edge DevTools to monitor WebAudio calls and traffic, for a webpage that uses the WebAudio API.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 02/15/2022
+ms.date: 02/24/2022
 ---
 # WebAudio tool